mbayet/mbayet.github.io/README.md

 # Breadboard
-After already having your arduino mega you will need a breadboard.A breadboard is where you can allow allow easy and quick creation of temporary electronic circuits or to carry out experiments with circuit.
+After already having your arduino mega you will need a breadboard.
+A breadboard is where you can allow allow easy and quick creation of temporary electronic circuits or to carry out experiments with circuit.
 ![Alt text](image-2.png)

 # ultrasonic sensor